rderelle/fastlin/README.md

 ### TO DO LIST
-+ add multi-threading
++ multi-threading
-+ add possiblity to analyse FASTA files (genome assemblies)
++ possiblity to analyse FASTA files (genome assemblies)